db1996/homeassistant_runelite/README.md

 `Rank` Rank on the highscores<br>
 `Level` Currrent level<br>
+`virtual_level` Currrent skill boost, this is for future proofing, will add functionality in the runelite plugin later to update these automatically<br>
 `Xp` Current XP

 The skills automatically update every 6 hours from the OSRS highscores.
 There is a service to refetch.